-All HCF samples were milled on the weld side prior to LPB or salt fog exposure to reduce the influence from the weld flash and circular grooves left by the FSW process.
+All HCF samples were milled on the weld side prior to LPB or salt fog exposure to remove the weld flash and circular grooves left by the FSW process.
 The weld flash was milled flush with the parent metal.
 A total of four S-N curves were generated from the following groups of specimens:

 Group No. Group Identification

 1 As-Welded + Milled

 2 As-Welded + Milled + LPB

 3 As-Welded + Milled + 100 hr.

 Salt Exposure

-4 As-Welded + Milled + LPB + 100 hr.
+4 As-Welded + Milled + LPB

++ 100 hr.
 Salt Exposure

 Following fatigue testing, each specimen was examined optically at magnifications up to 40X to identify fatigue origins and locations thereof relative to the specimen geometry.
-Pictures were taken with a Nikon 990 digital camera through a Stereoscope Microscope at 15X.
+Photographs of the fracture faces were taken with a Nikon 990 digital camera through a stereoscope microscope at 15X.